This article appears in the February 2019 issue of Bowling Entertainment Center BCM's Bi-Monthly FEC Supplement

 Overall, the industry has seen an upswing in people heading out to bowl.
 In 2008, 41.4 million people were rolling on lanes across America.
 Jump ahead to 2017, and over 48 million (www.statista.com) are lacing up bowling shoes.
 And the industry isn’t slowing down.
 If you combine traditional with Open Play/Attraction-based locations, the growth is even greater.

-It’s also notable to point out that centers who’ve taken the plunge to offer more “open-play” and multiple attraction centric models are raking in more revenue than traditional “league-style” centers.
-According to a study conducted by the BPAA, centers with traditional “league-style” play see an average of $14,887 per lane and centers with a more “open-play” model see averages of $24,421 per lane.
+It’s also notable to point out that centers that have taken the plunge to offer more “open-play” and multiple attraction-centric models are raking in more revenue than traditional “league-style” centers.
+According to a study conducted by the BPAA, centers with traditional “league-style” play see an average of $14,887 per lane, and centers with a more “open-play” model see averages of $24,421 per lane.
 Note that these numbers do not include shoe rental increases ($994 per lane Traditional / $3462 Open Play model in the BPAA Study.)
 When coupled with additional attractions, this can lead to even further bottom-line gains.

 If you are considering change, explore all there is to offer before getting started.
 The industry allows for a lot of customization and personalization so that no two centers are exactly the same.
 And once you’re ready, have peace of mind knowing, you’re not the first one!
 In an industry where many feel it is a family, there are a plethora of operators and consultants in the marketplace willing to share their stories and offer advice.
 According to Peter Starkel, a modernization expert and founder of Fun Advisors, "Never forget that Entertainment Centers thrive when you create and shape an 'experience'.
 Guests are not looking for just an hour of bowling.
 Centers that train and build on this value will grow, those that miss this point often struggle."